Claude List: List joins Marist with Kingsland merger 1931

 In 1931 Kingsland was forced to merge with Marist Old Boys.
 Auckland Rugby League felt that the senior grade had too many teams with 8 and that the competition was weaker than when it had 6 for the majority of the previous 2 decades and as a result was drawing smaller crowds.
-They also decdided to create a reserve grade competition.
+They also decided to create a reserve grade competition.
 Kingsland were essentially facing losing their entire playing squad with relegation to a senior B grade so they instead chose to merge with Marist.
 With Marist able to draw on the best players from Kingsland they were suggested as the early favourites to win the competition.
 They already had a strong back line with 4 New Zealand representatives and it was said that List “is likely to play back row forward, a position to which he should easily accustom himself”.

 List scored a try on debut for his ‘new team’ in an 11–10 win over Richmond Rovers, though the game had gone for longer than it should have and Auckland Rugby League ordered it to be replayed at a later date.
 His try came 2 minutes after the bell should have been rung and gave Marist the ‘win’.
 It was “a characteristic hard dash and dive when there was little room to manoeuvre in”.
 He crossed the line “amid spectators”.
 Although it was also reported that “List, on the wing, was never prominent until he scored the winning try”.
 The following week in a 20–9 win over Ponsonby List scored another try and kicked a drop goal.
 He missed their next match through injury.
 In their round 7 win over Devonport by 11-4 he “repeatedly broke through”.
 Then in an 8–3 win over Richmond List scored another try and was said “to be profiting by the association” with New Zealand international Hec Brisbane in the back line.
-List scored 2 more tries in Marist's 25–10 win over Ponsonby on July 4, and then the following week in a 17–9 win over Newton he impressed with his strong runs and he also kicked forcefully”.
-In an 18–10 win over City on July 18 it was said “List at centre was in good form, and took a power of stopping once in his stride.
+List scored 2 more tries in Marist's 25–10 win over Ponsonby on 4 July, and then the following week in a 17–9 win over Newton he impressed with his strong runs and he also kicked forcefully”.
+In an 18–10 win over City on 18 July it was said “List at centre was in good form, and took a power of stopping once in his stride.
 He gave his wingers plenty of room to work in, and sent Pat Meehan over for a try with a well timed pass.
 List’s handling has improved greatly since throwing in his lot with the greens, and he should go close to rep. honours this season”.
 The selection of the North Island team was approaching and the Herald said “[Pat] Meehan and List (Marist) have strong claims as wing three-quarters”.